Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-starter-monitor/README.md

 </dependencies>
 ```

-After, you have to enable the OpenTelemetry Logback appender.
-The following example shows you how to do this from a `logback.xml` file:
+Then configure the OpenTelemetry Logback appender, e.g. in your `logback.xml` file:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>